 3D Printing Metal Services via DMLS

-Axis Prototypes uses the latest 3D metal printing technology to deliver rapid DMLS prototyping services
+We harness the latest in 3D metal printing and additive manufacturing to deliver rapid DMLS prototyping services

---on demand and on budget.
-We output 3D printed sintered metal prototypes for a broad swathe of industries, such as aerospace, automotive, military, medical, and consumer products.
-Whether you need a metal prototype to validate and test your design parameters or a service bureau to support all your short-run manufacturing needs for your custom metal parts, look no past Axis Prototypes.
+— on budget and to your precise specifications.
+We output 3D printed sintered metal prototypes for aerospace, automotive, military, medical, and consumer applications, among others.
+Whether you need a metal prototype to validate and test your design parameters or a 3d printing service bureau to support your short-run manufacturing needs, look no past Axis Prototypes.